 Federal Court warrants and warrant statistics

-Warrants are one of the most powerful and intrusive tools available.
-They provide CSIS with Federal Court authorization to use investigative techniques that would otherwise be illegal, such as monitoring of telephone communications.
-For this reason, the use of warrants by CSIS deserves continued scrutiny—a task that SIRC takes very seriously.
+Warrants are one of the most powerful and intrusive tools available to the Service.
+They provide CSIS with Federal Court authorization to use investigative techniques that would otherwise be illegal, such as the monitoring of telephone communications.
+For this reason, the use of warrants by CSIS is an important aspect of SIRC's reviews.

-Each year, SIRC collects statistics on the Service's warrant applications and on warrants granted by the Federal Court.
-Though SIRC does not have the resources to examine all warrants granted to the Service by the Federal Court, it will look at a certain number of warrants as part of its annual reviews.
+Each year, SIRC collects statistics on the Service's warrant applications and on warrants granted by the Federal Court under Sections 12 and 16 of the CSIS Act.
+SIRC does not have the resources to examine all warrants granted to the Service.
+It does, however, look at a certain number of warrants as part of its annual review activity.

 When SIRC examines a warrant, it looks into all aspects of the warrant process, starting with the development of the warrant application.
 SIRC verifies whether:

-- CSIS complied with the applicable legal and policy requirements in applying for warrant powers; and
+- CSIS complied with the applicable legal and policy requirements in applying for warrant powers.

-SIRC also looks at the actual warrant approved by the Federal Court and what happens after that approval (i.e., how the warrant powers were used by CSIS).
+SIRC also looks at the actual warrant approved by the Federal Court and the Service's execution of warrant powers (i.e., how the warrant powers were used by CSIS).

 All Members of SIRC are Privy Councillors, who are appointed by the Governor-in-Council after consultation by the Prime Minister with the leaders of the Opposition parties.